wotakumoe/wotaku/docs/torrenting/start.md

 8. The number of people seeding (uploading) the files.
 The number inside the () means total people seeding, outside one means the number of people you are downloading from.
 9. The number of people leeching (downloading) from you.
 The brackets work the same as in the previous column.
 10. The amount of Uploaded divided by Downloaded data.
 In general, it's good practice to keep it higher.
 Not necessary for public trackers, but you need to keep it above 1 for private trackers.
 11. Availability indicates the health of the given torrent.
-Being eqaul or greater than 1 means that all files are available for download.
+Being equal or greater than 1 means that all files are available for download.
 If it's less than 1, you can't fully download the torrent.

 :::